 This pomegranate smoothie is so delicious and refreshing!
 Plus, it's healthy, gluten free and vegan!

 I'm in love with this pomegranate smoothie with banana and walnuts, and have the purple stains on my teeth to prove it.

 Would you believe I've never used pomegranate arils (the juicy seeds) as an ingredient?
 I've used pomegranate vodka in my Pasta alla Pomegranate Vodka with Bacon (you must try it!), but that's about it.

-And, since I really enjoy coming up with seasonal smoothies (Healthy Carrot Cake Smoothie, Apple Cinnamon Oatmeal Smoothie, Pumpkin Delight Smoothie, to name a few), I thought it was time to give pomegranate a whirl.
+And, since I really enjoy coming up with seasonal smoothies (Banana Carrot Smoothie, Apple Cinnamon Oatmeal Smoothie, Pumpkin Smoothie, to name a few), I thought it was time to give pomegranate a whirl.

 The prominent flavor here is refreshing pomegranate juice from the arils.
 The banana and walnuts provide nice accents, plus texture and calories, but the pomegranate really shines.

 Speaking of that, I know some people recommend tapping half a pomegranate with a spoon to remove the seeds, but I found it made the juice splatter everywhere.
-(I even ended up with purple drops on my my eyeglasses.)
+(I even ended up with purple drops on my eyeglasses.)

 It's neater to just scrape out the arils with a knife or fork.
 But wear an apron, just in case.